IRA Financial Blog

 A Self-Directed IRA, also known as a custodian-controlled Self-Directed IRA, offers an IRA investor more investment options than a financial institution Self-Directed IRA.
 The custodian controlled Self-Directed is the most common type of Self-Directed IRA.

 With it, a special IRA custodian, such as IRA Financial Trust, will serve as the custodian of the IRA.
-Unlike a typical financial institution, a Self-Directed IRA custodian generates fees simply by opening and maintaining IRA accounts and do not offer any financial investment products or platforms.
-With a custodian controlled Self-Directed IRA, the IRA funds are held with the IRA custodian and at the IRA owner’s sole direction, the custodian will then invest the IRA funds into traditional or alternative asset classes.
+Unlike a typical financial institution, a Self-Directed IRA custodian generates fees simply by opening and maintaining IRA accounts and does not offer any financial investment products or platforms.
+With a custodian-controlled Self-Directed IRA, the IRA funds are held with the IRA custodian, and at the IRA owner’s sole direction, the custodian will then invest the IRA funds into traditional or alternative asset classes.

 IRA Financial Trust Company FBO of Lisa Smith Roth IRA.

 To establish a Self-Directed IRA for real estate, Lisa would go on the IRA Financial app to open her Roth IRA account.
 IRA Financial would handle the transfer of her Roth IRA funds from her local bank tax-free.
-Once the funds were received, IRA financial would notify Lisa who would then notify IRA financial where to send the funds by completing an Investment Authorization form.
-Lisa would also be able to upload all necessary real estate closing docs on the IRA financial app for IRA financial to sign.
+Once the funds were received, IRA Financial would notify Lisa who would then notify IRA Financial where to send the funds by completing an Investment Authorization form.
+Lisa would also be able to upload all necessary real estate closing docs on the IRA financial app.

 All income and gains from the real estate asset will generally go back to Lisa’s Roth IRA tax-free.
 All expenses, such as taxes, etc. must be paid by the IRA custodian for the benefit of the IRA since the IRA owns the asset and not Lisa.